mvxcvi/browserid-rails/README.md

 ## Usage

 To use this gem once it is installed, it must be integrated into your Rails application.
-The following sections cover configuration, controller integration, and view helpers.
+The following sections cover the gem configuration, controller integration, and view integration.

 ### Configuration